workfloworchestrator/orchestrator-core/docs/architecture/orchestration/orchestrator-ui.md

 WORKFLOW_INFORMATION_LINK_URL: The url used to build the url that the information icon links to.
 The format of the link is: <WORKFLOW_INFORMATION_LINK_URL><WORKFLOW_NAME>.
 The contents at this url should be maintained in the external documentation system.
 ```

-### Starting a workflow from the orchestrator ui - User input forms
+### Starting a workflow from the orchestrator UI - User input forms

 Creating a Workflow orchestrator workflow is explained here: [Creating a workflow][5].

-Once a workflow is created it will - automatically - show up in the dropdown list that open from '+ New Subscription'.
+Once a workflow is created it will - automatically - show up in the dropdown list that opens from '+ New Subscription'.
 When selected a request will be made to the <api>/processes/<workflowName> endpoint which will return a form definition describing the form that needs to be displayed to collect user input.
 The form definition is turned into a form automatically.

-The example ui contains an example form that shows an example of a form definition and the form it renders at: http://localhost:3000/example-form
+The example UI contains an example form that shows an example of a form definition and the form it renders at: http://localhost:3000/example-form

 ### Deployment to other environments